This NativePath content is medically reviewed or fact-checked to ensure factually accurate information.

 As previously mentioned, collagen plays a key role in maintaining bone mineral density (BMD).
 It assists your bone matrix in utilizing calcium—one of the most essential nutrients required for bone strength.

 Postmenopausal women are the most vulnerable group for conditions like osteoporosis and osteopenia.
-This is due to the changes in estrogen that take place during menopause, which directly impacts bone formation and resorption (10).
+This is due to the changes in estrogen that take place during menopause, which directly impact bone formation and resorption (10).

 In one study, researchers aimed to investigate the impact that collagen supplementation would have on the BMD of postmenopausal women.
 The study participants took either 5 grams of collagen protein or a placebo daily for 12 months.